microsoft/qlib/README.md

 * `+(-)E` indicates with (out) `ExpressionCache`
 * `+(-)D` indicates with (out) `DatasetCache`

-Most general-purpose databases take too much time on loading data.
+Most general-purpose databases take too much time to load data.
 After looking into the underlying implementation, we find that data go through too many layers of interfaces and unnecessary format transformations in general-purpose database solutions.
 Such overheads greatly slow down the data loading process.
 Qlib data are stored in a compact format, which is efficient to be combined into arrays for scientific computation.